Worked out with Richard and the resistance band today. Strengthen that back, arms and legs, oh and chest!

 Come Get These Memories - of the Sixties

-On the way home, Suzie was very quiet and looked like she was going to cry.
+On the way home, Suzie was very quiet and

 “Did you fall and get hurt?”
 I asked her.